 Those who want to drop cursive handwriting from classroom education argue that the subject is no longer necessary.
 Other than homework for penmanship class, what paperwork is turned in using cursive?
 And if you do need to write something by hand, wouldn't printing work just as well?
 You're not even required to use cursive for signatures — a printed signature is just as valid.
 And just think of the amount of instructional time that is wasted teaching and correcting children in the fine art of cursive handwriting.
 That's time that could be spent reading, strengthening math skills or teaching geography.

-But are these reasons enough to keep it around?
+Are there enough reasons to keep it around?
 Or should cursive handwriting, like calligraphy, be relegated to the occasional arts and crafts class?